cs-uob/COMS10014/docs/README.md

   2. In your first teaching block, you have three units each worth 20 credits.
 This means on average you will spend just over 13 hours per week on each unit, that is a bit more than a day and a half - although in practice most students will have units that take them shorter or longer than others.
   3. The timetabled _synchronous_ hours - in this unit the workshops, in others maybe labs or problem classes - take up much less time than the 13-ish hours you are supposed to spend on the unit.
 In a normal year with lectures and labs, the advice to students was to spend at least as much time again on each unit in self-study, as you have in contact hours.
 This year with lectures replaced by _asynchronous_ material, e.g. you can read or watch it in your own time, your contact time in the workshops and drop-ins will make up only a tiny part of all the work you are expected to do for each unit.

-## Navigating the course

-This website will be your main online resource for the unit.

 ## Contacts

 Your main ways of getting help with the unit are: